Fabiano Aoki

 Fabiano "Cyclone" Goncalves Aoki (ファビアーノ 青木; born on 21 November 1978) is a Brazilian former heavyweight kickboxer, fighting out of TARGET team in Japan.
 He was J-Network tournament champion, RISE, WPMF, HEAT and WBC Muaythai champion, competed in the K-1 and is currently signed to GLORY.

 Biography and career

-He replaced Igor Jurković and challenged Christian Bosch for his WBC Muaythai heavyweight world title.
-Fight happened in Bangkok, Thailand at Singha Battle For The Belts event on 9 June 2012.
+On June 9, 2012, Aoki replaced Igor Jurković and challenged Cristian Bosch for his WBC Muaythai heavyweight world title.
+The fight happened in Bangkok, Thailand at Singha Battle For The Belts event.
 Aoki dominated the fight and KOed Bosch in 2nd round via flying knee.

-In 2012 he signed for GLORY and made his promotional debut in Brussels on 6 October 2012 at Glory 2: Brussels where he lost via unanimous decision to Filip Verlinden suffering a knockdown with a left hook in the second round.
+In 2012, he signed for GLORY and made his promotional debut in Brussels on 6 October 2012 at Glory 2: Brussels where he lost via unanimous decision to Filip Verlinden suffering a knockdown with a left hook in the second round.

-He lost to Mourad Bouzidi via TKO due to corner stoppage in round two at Glory 6: Istanbul in Istanbul, Turkey on 6 April 2013.
+On April 6, 2013, he lost to Mourad Bouzidi via TKO due to corner stoppage in round two at Glory 6: Istanbul in Istanbul, Turkey.

+In August 31st 2022, Fabiano "Cyclone" Aoki was named a WBC Muay Thai Global Ambassador.

+He was also inducted into the WBC Muay Thai Hall of Fame class 2023.

+After retiring from competition, Fabiano "Cyclone" Aoki founded and currently operates Cyclone Muay Thai in Surprise, Arizona, where he coaches fighters and teaches Muay Thai.